dingxiong/programming-books/system-design/src/file-blob-storage.md

 The core idea is chunking and separation between metadata store and object store.

+### Traffic estimation

+Dropbox is client side heavy, meaning upload/download work is done on the client side by talking to the blob storage directly, so it it naturally distributed.
+If we use a scalable object store like S3, the we only need to worry about the scalability of the metadata service.

+Metadata service is only called for uploading a file and file sync.
+Suppose total 1B users, and on average each user need to upload/sync one file per day.
+That is `2e9 / 86400 = 23148` qps.
+With a peak 3x traffic.
+We need to handle
+700k qps.
+We can shard the db, or use a nosql db such as dynomodb.

 ### How does upload work?

 1. Client first splits the file into chunks, and hash each chunk.
 No need to